xpublish-experiments/Catalog-To-Xpublish/DEV_NOTES.md

 Xavier's Development Notes
 ===========================
+* Following instructions / formatting shown here: https://fastapi.tiangolo.com/tutorial/bigger-applications/

+**ROUTERS**
+* So the opendap router as it exists is built on the basic xpublish set up where the dataset is already loaded and required the `opendap` prefix.
+* One option is to build "Dataset Provider Plugin" (see docs) uses the URL to get to the correct catalog position, then uses our existing catalog function.
+These routers take priority apparently, but we should test it out.
+    * The issue is you need to define a function with a list of datasets it knows about a-priori.
+    * BOOM: What if we init these plugins when we fire up the server, and have them references by catalog position as the prefix!!!
+Therefore each specific provider plugin could know what it has to offer.
+    * Yes this is the way.
+When we use the recursion we don't actually make a router, we instead get a chain of catalog hierarchy and a prefix (catalog hierarchy).
+Ideally we have the catalog object cached from the get-go, so when the prefix is triggered the correct router is used.
+    * FACTORY? -> we need a way to make these construct these classes as we go?

+## STAC + Intake
+* OKAY BIG SWITCH UP.
+We want a router that maps out the hierachy of both STAC and Intake catalogs.
+* We then want to pass the final catalog level to a catalog specific implementation of `CatalogToXarray`.
+    * Figuring our how to do this may take some trial and error, but would be pretty darn lit.
+    * Potentially follow this convention for STAC: https://github.com/stac-extensions/storage (and write in docs).
+    * Start with intake.

 ## Components
 * For `xpublish_opendap` we need data in `xarray.Dataset`, therefore we will have `fsspec` functions to open the zarr files.
+* For `xpublish` we either need all served datasets opened, or find a way around that where they can be accessed as needed (ideal) and cached.
+This is very important to figure out.

 ## [`fsspec`](https://filesystem-spec.readthedocs.io/en/latest/index.html)